softwaremill/bootzooka/README.md

 ## How to execute tests

 Because tests are using in-memory [H2 database](http://www.h2database.com/html/main.html) you don't need to have any database running on your machine.
-Check out easy setup of in-memory database in `FlatSpecWithSQL` trait.
+Check out easy setup of in-memory database in `FlatSpecWithSql` trait.

 When you issue `test` from SBT, tests for both server-side and client-side components are run.
 SBT integrates some Grunt commands and executes tests for browser part via Grunt too.